← Codex Algorithm On View · Manuscript III

 The Philadelphia Museum of Art Manuscript

-A series of 25 algorithmic essays covering 25 works inside the Philadelphia Museum of Art’s collection · commissioned 2026.
+A series of 25 algorithmic essays covering 25 works inside the Philadelphia Museum of Art’s collection · commissioned by a Trustee, 2026.

 About the Manuscript